Sunday, August 31, 2025

 I’ve got new glasses on order, after pricing at both LensCrafters and Stanton’s.
 I had a blast driving around, like alongside that train with the two tier containers configuration.
 That sure was a long load, as I discovered when it came time for my route to cross its.
 Guess who had the right of way.

 I’m still able to use computers.
 But I decided to skip the Python User Group organized by New Relic, which was on my calendar.
 I didn’t want to be wearing shades, or squinting, or be dealing with eyesight issues in any way.
 Maybe next time.
 And no, neither eyeglasses outlet was prepared to process my exotic prescription on a “while you wait” basis.
-The good news is my old frames (the ones the snapped) were approved as reparable and perhaps that shop, the one doing the repairs, will have them ready even before the new ones appear.
+The good news is my old frames (the ones that snapped) were approved as reparable and perhaps that shop, the one doing the repairs, will have them ready even before the new ones appear.

 Some of the YouTubes I’ve been attending to work pretty well as audio only anyway.
 I enjoyed Caleb Maupin’s well-researched storytelling regarding some intellectual undercurrents I’m eager to learn more about.
 I also picked up a lot from these Active Inference related interviews coming from Verses, an AI company.